 This gave me the inspiration to also introduce Gift Economy in my practice.

 In June 2018 the Gift Economy experiment has already been introduced for Cuddle Workshops, Cuddle Concerts and other events.
 We made a start-up investment for one event and since then our Experiment in Generosity has been running.
 Now it is up to the participants & guests to maintain this “Chain of Giving” by paying for the one who comes after them.
-In the “Week against Loneliness” the experiment also starts for Individual Sessions, and it’s still running today.
-After scheduling an appoinment everyone receives an appoinment confirmation & payment form with the costs on which they can fill in:
+In the “Week against Loneliness 2018” the experiment also started for Individual Sessions, and it’s still running today.
+After scheduling an appoinment everyone receives an appoinment confirmation & payment form with the costs on which they can enter one of the options:

 The Gift Economy philosophy is also supported by the experts and musicians with whom I collaborate.
 I am grateful for their warm-hearted commitment and trust.
 For us there is no fixed income.
 Everyone receives a percentage of the revenues per event.

 “WEEK AGAINST LONELINESS” 1 – 8 OKT 2019

-This week, particular attention is paid to people who have less perrsonal contact than is desirable to function properly.
+This week, particular attention is paid to people who have less personal contact than is desirable to function properly.
 Various circumtances can cause this situation.
 If there is no one who puts an arm around your shoulder, listens to you or is just with you… life can be very heavy.

 This description applies to a large part of my clients, and I think everyone knows these times in life.
 That is why I offer Touch, Relaxation and Sincere Attention during Individual Sessions and group workshop.
 I touch people phisically but also emotionally.
 This way I give them the feeling that they matter, because they certainly do!